Jeunese/jeunese.github.io/docs/overview.md

 -  In-product content development, such as error messages and on-screen text

 As well as Engineering, information developers work closely with:
--  Product teams, under the guidance of Product Management
+-  Product teams, under the guidance of Product Management.
--  Product Design to collaborate on UI content and to ensure that guided workflows are provided
+-  Product Design to collaborate on UI content and guided workflows.
--  Globalization to create automatic translation
+-  Globalization teams to create automatic translation.

 ## Product documentation